Everything you need to know about obtaining a pawn shop license in Kansas City, Missouri — requirements, costs, timeline, and application process.

 You may also need to complete registration with the Missouri Secretary of State at sos.mo.gov.

 File your pawn shop license application with the Kansas City city clerk or licensing department.
-Many Missouri municipalities now accept online applications.
+Many Missouri municipalities now accept online applications, which can shave a week off processing time.

 Submit payment of $280–$2800 (typical range for Kansas City).
-Fees may vary based on your business type and size.
+Fees may vary based on your business type, size, and the specific license tier you're applying for.

 Processing typically takes 4-10 weeks in Kansas City.
-As a major metro, expect potential delays during peak periods.
+As a major metro, expect potential delays during peak permit-renewal seasons.

 From pawn shop license to full compliance — get professional help setting up your business in Missouri.